mugithi/blog-isaack-io-on-k8s/app-isaack-io/site/_posts/2017-08-24-Why-Apache-Spark-And-Spark-Architecture.markdown

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-07.png)

 - YARN schedules worker containers that will run the the word count process (MR task) and responds to the MRApplication Master container with the location of the new worker node containers.
-The Node Manager in each worker node manages its own process container and is responsible for restarting it if it dies and killing it once the process is complete.
+The Node Manager in each worker node manages its own process container and is responsible for restarting it if it dies, and killing it once the process is complete.
 It also reports back to the YARN Resource Manager on its resource usage.

 ![](https://raw.githubusercontent.com/mugithi/blog-isaack-io-on-k8s/master/app-isaack-io/site/img/slack-08.png)